-- 20.8 An employee who is required to and does work on any public holiday prescribed in this clause shall be paid in lieu of all other shift penalties (except broken shift allowances), weekend penalties, casual loading and part-time loading, as follows: - (a) Full-time Employees: Time and one half for all ordinary time worked in addition to the weekly rate.
+- (c) Where, in accordance with clause 20.5(a)(iii), less than a full day is proclaimed and observed as a public holiday, within the calendar year and within the area in which the facility is situated, a full day will be observed as a public holiday between Christmas and New Year, within the days Monday to Friday inclusive and not coinciding with a date that is already a gazetted public holiday for that calendar year. - (d) The employer and employees may agree to substitute another day for a public holiday observed at 20.5(a). - 20.6 An employee who is required to and does work on any public holiday prescribed in this clause shall be paid in lieu of all other shift penalties (except broken shift allowances), weekend penalties, casual loading and part-time loading, as follows: - (a) Full-time Employees: Time and one half for all ordinary time worked in addition to the weekly rate.
 Alternatively, if the employee elects, half-time extra for all time worked in addition to the weekly rate and have one ordinary working day added to be taken in conjunction with the period of annual leave. - (b) Part-time Employees: Double and a half for all time worked on the public holiday, although where the time worked by agreement is less than the rostered shift, the balance of the rostered shift will be paid at ordinary pay.
-Alternatively, if the employee elects, half-time extra for all time worked in addition to the weekly rate and have the equivalent number of hours worked added to be taken in conjunction with the period of annual leave.

-- (c) Casual Employees: Double time and one-half the basic rate of pay for casuals for all time worked.
-Such payment shall be taken to be inclusive of and not in addition to the casual loading referred to in sub-clause 14.2. - 20.9 Full-time shift-workers rostered off duty on a public holiday shall be paid one day's pay in addition to the weekly rate, or if the employee so elects have one day added to be taken in conjunction with their period of annual leave. - 20.10 The election referred to in subclause 20.8 is to be made in writing by the employee at the commencement of each year of employment and is irrevocable during that period of employment.
+Alternatively, if the employee elects, half-time extra for all time worked in addition to the weekly rate and have the equivalent number of hours worked added to be taken in conjunction with the period of annual leave. - (c) Casual Employees: Double time and one-half the basic rate of pay for casuals for all time worked.
+Such payment shall be taken to be inclusive of and not in addition to the casual loading referred to in sub-clause 14.2. - 20.7 The election referred to in subclause 20.6 is to be made in writing by the employee at the commencement of each year of employment and is irrevocable during that period of employment. - 20.8 An employee who, without the consent of the employer or without reasonable cause, such as personal/carers leave, is absent from the last rostered shift before or the first rostered shift after a public holiday is not entitled to any public holiday penalty rates for work performed on such public holiday.